ppwatchic/EclipseUsage/HotKey.md

 5, `ctrl + shift + o`: organize imports.

 6, `F3` opens the declaration.
+For example, I like to see the definition for `TrieNode`, `F3` gives great help.

 7.1, generate constructors by fields:
 `Shift + Alt + S` follows `O`.